Vinco Ventures Inc. (BBIG) Reveals an Earnings Mystery

-Vinco Ventures Inc. (NASDAQ:BBIG) went down by -9.36% from its latest closing price compared to the recent 1-year high of $6.16.
-The company’s stock price has collected -15.78% of loss in the last five trading sessions.
+Vinco Ventures Inc. (NASDAQ:BBIG) went up by 13.36% from its latest closing price compared to the recent 1-year high of $6.16.
+The company’s stock price has collected -15.08% of loss in the last five trading sessions.
 The Wall Street Journal reported on 08/30/21 that Support.com, Zoom, Hill-Rom: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Vinco Ventures Inc. (NASDAQ :BBIG) Right Now?